The ultimate guide to car maintenance

 Again, servicing a car requires expert knowledge and specialist equipment, so is usually left to the professionals.

 Your tyres should always be balanced when they're replaced.
-Both jobs require specialist equipment and skills and you'll have to go to a tyre fitter or garage.
+Both jobs require specialist equipment and skills, so you'll have to go to a tyre fitter or garage.

 Check out our guide to giving your car a winter health check.